 Remarks apropos of your humble narrator

-Where I am: I’m a Software Engineering Manager at Google.
-I help make Google Chat on Android a reliable and powerful tool for our customers.
+Where I am: I’m a Software Engineer at Canopy.
+I help make wearable safety for healthcare providers.

 Where I’m from: Born in Boston in 1986 (I hear the Celtics were good that year.
 Red Sox too… until a few things happened near the end).
 “Formative” years spent in New Jersey (high school in Manasquan & a B.S. in Information Technology from Rutgers); late 2008 saw me going international.
 First London (a Masters in International Relations from Hult), then Poland (assisting my partner with her PhD in the Słupsk area), followed by Venezuela (starting a business in Porlamar on the island of Margarita.
 Yes, it’s as tropical as it sounds).